 If you call the Search operation to query data, you can sort or paginate the rows that meet the query conditions by using the sorting and paging features.
 For more information, see Sorting and paging.

-If you call the Search operation to query data, you can use the collapse (distinct) feature to collapse the result set based on a specific column.
+If you call the Search operation to query data, you can use the collapse (distinct) feature to collapse the result set based on a specific field.
 This way, data of the specified type appears only once in the query results.
 For more information, see Collapse (distinct).

-If you want to analyze data in a data table, you can use the aggregation feature of the Search operation or execute SQL statements.
-For example, you can obtain the minimum and maximum values, sum, and total number of rows.
+If you want to analyze data in a table, you can call the Search operation to use the aggregation feature or the SQL query feature.
+For example, you can query the maximum and minimum values, the sum of the values, and the number of rows.
 For more information, see Aggregation and SQL query.

 If you want to obtain all rows that meet the query conditions without the need to sort the rows, you can call the ParallelScan and ComputeSplits operations to use the parallel scan feature.
 For more information, see Parallel scan.